An Objective Improvement Approach to Solving Discounted Payoff Games: Outline and Motivation Example

-The closest relative to our new approach are strategy improvement algorithms.
-Classic strategy improvement approaches solve this problem of finding the valuation of a game (and usually also co-optimal strategies) by (1) fixing a strategy for one of the players (we assume w.l.o.g.\ that this is the maximiser), (2) finding a valuation function for the one player game that results from fixing this strategy (often together with an optimal counter strategy for their opponent), and (3) updating the strategy of the maximiser by applying local improvements.
+The closest relatives to our new approach are strategy improvement algorithms.
+Classic strategy improvement approaches solve the problem of finding the valuation of a game (and usually also co-optimal strategies) by (1) fixing a strategy for one of the players (we assume w.l.o.g. that this is the maximiser), (2) finding a valuation function for the one player game that results from fixing this strategy (often together with an optimal counter strategy for their opponent), and (3) updating the strategy of the maximiser by applying local improvements.
 This is repeated until no local improvements are available, which entails that the constraint system is satisfied.

 These steps can be identified in Algorithm~\ref{alg:si_alg}.
-The objective function is fixed at the beginning (Line 1).
-It simply maximises the sum of the values of all the vertices, and thus implicitly the value of all vertices.
-(1) The strategy of one of the two player (for convention the maximiser -- if we want to instead fix the strategy of the minimiser, we would have to minimise the sum of the values for all vertices instead) is initialised at Line 2.
+The objective function is fixed at the beginning (Line 1) and corresponds to the sum of the values of all the vertices.
+The algorithm simply maximises it \footnote{The optimal minimiser strategy chooses edge that minimises the value for every minimiser vertex.
+In the linear program, this is revlected by an inequeation for every outgoing edge, like the inequation $\val(a) \leq 1 + \lambda \val(a)$ from the running example, and then maximises the value, which forces the selected value to be the minimal value such that one such inequation is sharp.} by searching for a solution that maximises the value of all vertices.
+(1) The strategy of one of the two players (for convention the maximiser -- if we want to instead fix the strategy of the minimiser, we would have to minimise the sum of the values for all vertices instead) is initialised at Line 2.
 (2) Before the computation of the valuation at Line 5, the set of constraints is updated accordingly to the selected strategy of the maximiser (Line 4).
 At this point, if the strategy is optimal w.r.t.\ the current valuation, then the algorithm ends.
-Otherwise, (3) there exist an improvement, which is applied at Line 7.
+Otherwise, (3) there exists an improvement, which is applied at Line 7.

 For Step (2) of this approach, we can use linear programming, which does invite a comparison with our technique.
 The linear program for solving Step (2) would not use all inequations: it would, instead, replace the inequations defined by the currently selected edges of the maximiser by equations, while dropping the inequations defined by the other maximiser transitions.
 The objective function would then be to maximise the values of all vertices while still complying with the remaining (in)equations.